nus-cs2113-AY2122S1/tp/docs/team/ng-andre.md

    - `EditContactParser.java`: Parses user input, specified index and specified flags, and creates a syntactically valid `EditContactCommand` to be executed
    - `SearchContactParser.java`: Parses user input for search query and optional flag, and creates a syntactically valid `SearchContactCommand` to be executed
    - `IndexParser.java`: Parses the index specified by the user input for all commands and returns the corresponding `int` value

 ### Contributions to the UG
 - Added documentation for `edit` function
 - Added documentation for `search` function
 - Updated documentation formatting and overall readability
+- Fix formatting errors and ensured overall consistency for UG

 ### Contributions to the DG
 - Added documentation for `edit` function